Database of Research Tools Developed Using CADP

 CLEAR relies on CADP for the modeling of the system, model checking, and counterexample generation.
 More precisely, the system is considered to be provided as an LNT model, which is then translated into an LTS in AUT or BCG format.
 The properties are specified in MCL, and model checked using EVALUATOR.
 To compute the LTS containing all counterexamples, CLEAR uses an SVL script that successively calls EVALUATOR (to generate an LTS corresponding to the formula), EXP.OPEN (to compute the product of the model and the property), REDUCTOR (to reduce the LTS), and SCRUTATOR (to remove spurious traces).

 Conclusions: The modularity and well documented interfaces of CADP ease the development of companion tools that help designers understand the verification results.
+The CLEAR tool provides useful functionalities assisting the debugging of concurrent systems.

 Publications: [Barbon-Leroy-Salaun-17] Gianluca Barbon, Vincent Leroy, and Gwen Salaün.
 "Debugging of Concurrent Systems using Counterexample Analysis".
 Proceedings of the 7th IPM International Conference on Fundamentals of Software Engineering (FSEN 2017), Tehran, Iran, Notes in Computer Science, volume 10522, pages 20-34, Springer, April 2017.